fniessink/toisto/README.md

 Toisto will not quiz you on it for a while.
 The more correct translations in a row, the longer words and phrases are silenced.

+Translate into Dutch:
 Punainen
 > rood
-✅ Correct, 3 times in a row.
-I won't quiz you on this one for 8 minutes.

-Grijs
-> harmaa
-✅ Correct, 4 times in a row.
-I won't quiz you on this one for 13 minutes.

-Keltainen
+✅ Correct.

+Translate into Finnish:
+Paars
-> geel
+> violetti
-✅ Correct, 6 times in a row.
-I won't quiz you on this one for 36 minutes.

-Violetti
+✅ Correct.

+Translate into Dutch:
+Vaaleanpunainen
 > roze
+✅ Correct.

+Translate into Finnish:
+Groen
+> vihrea
 ❌ Incorrect.
-The correct answer is "Paars".
+The correct answer is "Vihreä".
 ```

 ### How it works

 Toisto presents words and phrases in Dutch and Finnish for you to translate.
-For each word or phrase, Toisto counts how often you translate it correclty in a row.
+For each word or phrase, Toisto counts how often you translate it correctly in a row.
 So each word or phrase has its own streak.
-Words and phrases with the lowest streak are presented to you first.
 When you translate a word or phrase correctly, increasing its streak, Toisto will silence the word for a while.
 The longer the streak, the longer a word or phrase is silenced.

 When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.toisto-progress.json` in your home folder.